theoutfield/sc_sncn_motorcontrol/module_motorcontrol/doc/index.rst

+.. _module_motorcontrol:

 ==================================
-SOMANET BLDC Motor Control Module
+SOMANET Motor Control Module
 ==================================

 .. contents:: In this document